Toronto's homeless people deserve a COVID-19 plan

 - A high incidence of chronic illness.

-Knowing this, the City of Toronto post SARS/H1N1 should have:
+Knowing this, Toronto post-SARS/H1N1 should have:

 - Ensured that the shelter system met the city council mandate that they not exceed 90 per cent capacity.
 That target has never been met, not one night.

-- Ensured that any new emergency shelter model -- such as 24-hour respite sites, 24-hour overnight drop ins for women, warming centres, cooling centres (cancelled in 2019) and the Peter Street Assessment and Referral Centre -- would at least meet the City's shelter standards, including the 90 per cent capacity guideline.
+- Ensured that any new emergency shelter model -- such as 24-hour respite sites, 24-hour overnight drop ins for women, warming centres, cooling centres (cancelled in 2019) and the Peter Street Assessment and Referral Centre -- would at least meet the city's shelter standards, including the 90 per cent capacity guideline.

 - Developed a plan to phase out, over a number of years, its reliance on the volunteer and faith-based Out of the Cold (OOTC) program.
 In the OOTC program, each participating church or synagogue is open one night per week, necessitating a forced migration of an individual to seven sites in seven days.
-In total, the OOTC program provides approximately 700 'bed nights' per week.
+In total, the OOTC program provides approximately 700 "bed nights" per week.

-- Ensured that all emergency shelter models have health care options on site or as a partnership/resource available to them.
+- Ensured that all emergency shelter models have health-care options on site or as a partnership/resource available to them.

 - Improved communication.
-Communication issues were highlighted in the 2006 SARS Commission as a serious issue.
+Communication issues were highlighted in the 2006 SARS commission as a serious issue.
 There has not been significant improvement in communication to health providers, shelter or drop-in workers, OOTC volunteers or homeless people with respect to acute disease outbreaks.
-Of note, Toronto Public Health (TPH) withheld information on the 2017 group A Streptococcus outbreak at Seaton House until frontline health providers went to the media.
+Of note, Toronto Public Health (TPH) withheld information on the 2017 group A streptococcus outbreak at Seaton House until frontline health providers went to the media.
 The outbreak ultimately lasted over 19 months, and involved hospitalizations and closure of beds at the shelter.

 Recommendations for a COVID-19 homelessness plan